manuelfs12/Personal-Wiki/web-development/javascript-frameworks/react.md

 ## Notes

+The first version of these notes are based on [Fullstack Open course](https://fullstackopen.com/en/)

 Components accept arbitrary inputs \(called “props”\) and return React elements describing what should appear on the screen.

 React embraces that rendering logic is coupled with other UI logic: State changes, event handling and how the data is prepared for rendering.